gayatribudha/Vanilla-Calculator/README.md

 ### Instructions to run
 - Simply clone the repository into your local computer
 - Open index.html file in your browser
-- Try some calutation :)
+- Try some calutations :)